 Home Care for the Elderly (HCE)

-Home Care for the Elderly (HCE) program supports care for Floridians age 60 and older in family-type living arrangements within private homes as an alternative to institutional or nursing home care.
-A basic subsidy is provided for support and maintenance of the elder, including some medical costs.
-A special subsidy may also be provided for services and/or supplies.
+Home Care for the Elderly (HCE) program supports care for Floridians age 60 and older living in private homes as an alternative to institutional or nursing home care.